-- Coordinating professional development. - Planning and coordinating flex activities. - Approving individual faculty requests for travel from faculty professional growth funds. - Taking to the Staff Development Advisory Committee suggestions for college wide activities for staff development. - Encouraging faculty to take full advantage of professional development. - Reporting monthly to the Academic Senate.
+- Coordinating professional development. - Planning and coordinating flex activities.

+- Approving individual faculty requests for travel from faculty professional growth funds. - Encouraging faculty to take full advantage of professional development. - · Reporting monthly to the Academic Senate.

 Professional Development (Flex) Obligation

 Because our District follows a flexible calendar - meaning that instructors are paid for time spent "in lieu of classroom instruction" - full-time classroom faculty must spend at least 33.5 hours per academic year on activities that help improve teaching and help students be successful.
 Adjunct faculty and full-time faculty with extra assignments must fulfill half the total number of weekly classroom hours on these professional growth activities.
 Fulfillment of this obligation is one of the criteria used in your performance evaluation.
 Failure to document your hours will be reported to college administration for follow-up action.